-Protein powder is an easy way to add protein to your diet.
+There are so many ways to use protein powder, and it's a simple way to add more of the nutrient to your diet.
 But if the thought of a protein shake just isn't appealing, take heart: There are plenty of ways to incorporate protein powder into your diet that don't require you to whip out the blender.
 These recipes include sweet and savory options for breakfast, lunch and dinner, as well as plant-based protein powder alternatives.

 Protein Powders We Love

 Unlike the pancakes you'd get at a diner, these won't leave you feeling sluggish.
 You'll get a wake-up jolt from the cold brew coffee incorporated in the pancake batter, which also has vanilla protein powder and rolled oats.

 Go ahead and skip the maple syrup — instead, dollop a luscious scoop of "cream" filing made from bananas and cottage cheese on top (or between) these pancakes for natural sweetness.